Wellness Programs at Battle Ground Academy

 Middle School wellness classes encourage students to participate at each student’s greatest potentiation (effort) and maintain a positive attitude.
 Students explore multiple sports during class to expose them to different hand-eye and foot-eye coordination skills, gain an appreciation and understanding of teamwork, and to ignite the curiosity for future participation in our school athletics programs.
 Students also spend time obtaining a foundation of proper movement patterns through our body-weight and age-appropriate fitness model.
 While this program follows the Upper School model, we recognize the complexity of how different every middle school body is, so our program is adjusted to meet the age and/or ability level of each student.

-Our Upper School wellness course is designed to instruct students in the proper use of free-weight exercises, exercise machines and the muscles that are used while performing these exercises.
+Our Upper School offers multiple wellness paths.
+Our traditional wellness course is designed to instruct students in the proper use of free-weight exercises, exercise machines, and the muscles that are used while performing these exercises.
 The course also continues this teaching into the proper technique of non-weight and aerobic exercises and cardiovascular programs.
-Each week includes one day of instruction in topics covered in traditional health courses, topics such as nutrition, healthy lifestyle choices, alcohol and other drugs, and sex education.
+Each week includes one day of instruction in topics covered in traditional health courses, such as nutrition, healthy lifestyle choices, alcohol and other drugs, and sex education.

 As early as Lower School, our nutrition program teaches students proper eating habits and how to make good decisions when they are presented with choices.